 In lively, warm, engaging groups, group members explore and resolve the patterns that limit satisfaction in professional, peer, romantic, or family relationships.

-Within a supportive and powerful environment, group members develop self confidence and skills to move beyond interpersonal challenges, challenges, anxiety, conflict and loss.
-In group, members identify and express feelings, reactions and concerns which have historically been silenced, and negotiate disagreements rather than avoiding them.
-Working through issues around boundaries, trust, communication and conflict, group members develop the skills to pursue meaningful personal connections and professional goals.
+Within a supportive and powerful environment, group members develop self confidence and skills to move beyond interpersonal challenges, self-limiting beliefs, anxiety, conflict and loss.
+In group, members explore and express feelings, reactions and concerns which have historically been silenced, and negotiate disagreements rather than avoiding them.
+Working through issues around boundaries, trust, communication and conflict, group members develop the skills to pursue meaningful personal connections, self-efficacy, and professional goals.
 I am a Fellow of the American Group Psychotherapy Association and a Certified Group Psychotherapist with 30 years of experience leading groups, and teaching courses on group psychotherapy to graduate students and to licensed clinicians.
-I lead process groups for regional and national trainings, , the Observation Group at the Brookline Community Mental Health Center, and several consultation groups.
-I present locally and nationally on integrating Internal Family Systems, psychodynamic theory and Interpersonal Neurobiology group therapy.
+I have taught about group therapy to students through Harvard Medical School, the Boston Institute for Psychotherapy, Boston college, and local and national trainings.
+I am the group consultant to the Brookline Community Mental Health Center, and lead several process-oriented consultation groups for clinicians I present locally and nationally on integrating Internal Family Systems, psychodynamic theory and Interpersonal Neurobiology with group therapy.
 To read more about group therapy, click here |

-Interpersonal Process Groups
+Interpersonal Therapy Groups